Health Insurance FAQ

 Do the program fees include insurance?
 What does the insurance cover?

-Yes, program’s fees include insurance coverage.
-The insurance policy covers each student from the moment he/she joins the group at the GLA destination airport or arrives on our campus, whichever comes first, and continues until the end of the program.
-The insurance policy includes secondary medical, travel, and accident insurance.
+Yes, program fees include insurance coverage.
+The insurance policy covers each student from the moment they join the group at the GLA destination airport or arrives on our campus, whichever comes first, and continues until the end of the program.
+The insurance policy includes secondary international medical, travel, and evacuation insurance.

-Our staff will immediately arrange a doctor’s visit, take the student to the nearest hospital, help fill his/her prescription, assist him/her in accessing qualified medical care, and do whatever is necessary to ensure that the student gets the medical attention he/she needs.
-The student will have to pay the medical expenses up front.
+Our staff will immediately arrange a doctor’s visit, take the student to the nearest hospital, help fill their prescription, assist them in accessing qualified medical care, and do whatever is necessary to ensure that the student gets the medical attention they need.
+The student will pay the medical expenses up front.
 The insurance provider will then reimburse any medical expenses, above the prescribed deductible amount, upon the student’s return home.
 We will supply each family with detailed information about our insurance policy and claim procedure.
 Families are encouraged to carefully review these materials and purchase additional insurance for the student, if they deem necessary.

 What if a student takes medication regularly or has a pre-existing medical condition requiring special care?